 A combination of assets make TDL a logical target industry for several counties.
 The region is intersected by two major interstate highways (I-85 and I-26) and it is located as a center point between the major southeastern cities of Atlanta (130 miles) and Charlotte (100 miles).
 The new Inland Port rail terminal has transformed the region's industrial transport capacity.
 The deepening of the Port of Charleston, SC expands the region's ability to import and export.
-The GSP International Airport recently announced a new cargo service between Greenville-Spartanburg International Airport and Munich, Germany that would be based out of the airport and serve customers in the Carolinas, Kentucky, Tennessee, and Georgia.
+In addition, beginning in fall 2017, a second weekly air cargo service between Greenville-Spartanburg International Airport and Munich, Germany will begin, serving customers in the Carolinas, Kentucky, Tennessee, and Georgia.